yum25/yum25/README.md

 ## Hi, I'm Marie! 🌱

-I'm a software engineer with a focus on product engineering and newsroom infrastructure.
+I'm a software engineer with a focus on product engineering and newsroom technologies.
 I study computer science at The University of Michigan.

 Previously, I developed software at The New York Times Games, The Michigan Daily, DETROITography, and Avenu.

-Passionate about web and full-stack development, programming and its impact on the world.

 Check out my work [here](https://yum25.github.io/).